MSU Billings Catalog

 Shane Grantham, Director

 The Military and Veterans Success Center (MVSC) supports all military-affiliated students at Montana State University Billings.
-Our Mission is to provide transition guidance, academic support, and advocate for the educational success of all veterans, veterans' spouses, and military-affiliated students on campus.
+Our Mission is to provide guidance, academic support, and advocate for the educational success of all veterans, veteran spouses, and military-affiliated students on campus.
 Our goal is to expand the veteran and military-affiliated students’ educational experience, access to benefits, assist with enrollment, and persistence to graduation through timely and consistent support while offering a military-friendly community.
 The staff is knowledgeable in DoD, VA, and Montana education benefit programs, the VA certification process, and earning college credit for your military training and experience.

 VA School Certifying Official (VA Education Benefits)